nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### Filter (by status of individual labs) : `filter`
 Filters students based on the status of their lab tags.
 LAB_NUMBER must be a positive integer.

-Multiple filters can be applied by executing the filter command repeatedly.
+Multiple filters can be applied in a conjunctional manner by executing the filter command multiple times

-Using the `list` command clears all applied
+Using the `list` command clears all filters that are currently applied

 LAB_STATUS:
 * Unsubmitted = u